4 Tips to help you prepare for your English test

 If you’re an Intergate Emigration client, your advisor will be able to advise you on exactly what to expect on test day.
 Alternatively, you can chat to your English language teacher who’ll also be able to guide you.

 Your English language test score counts towards your overall points score which determine whether or not you can live and work in New Zealand.
 Scoring well is thus important if you want to boost your chances of immigrating.

-If you don’t prepare you’re potentially setting yourself up for failure – and we’re sure you wouldn’t want to do that.
+If you don’t prepare you’re potentially setting yourself up for failure – and we’re sure that’s not what you want to do.